3-d graph

 π”˜π”±π”’: [continuing] So we take the unique primes in common between the two denominators — that would be \(3\;\), \(5\;\), and \(17\:\) and multiply them together to get…

-π”˜π”―π”°π”²π”©π”ž: [typing into Racket] That gives us \(255\;\).
+π”˜π”―π”°π”²π”©π”ž: [typing into Racket] (* 3 5 17) …that gives us \(255\;\).

 π”˜π”±π”’: So now \(255\) will be the common denominator.
-But we have to calculate the ratios [writing]
+But we have to calculate the ratios [writing on board]

 \begin{align*} \frac{1}{15} &= \frac{x}{255} \\[.5em] \frac{1}{85} &= \frac{y}{255} \end{align*}

-π”˜π”―π”°π”²π”©π”ž: [tabbing over to her org-mode buffer] Here, let me write a little Haskell function for that, a proverbial one-liner doing — Dreisatz?
-What’s Dreisatz?
+π”˜π”―π”°π”²π”©π”ž: [tabbing over to her org-mode buffer] Here, let me write a little Haskell function for that, a proverbial one-liner to do — Dreisatz?
+What’s Dreisatz in English?

 π”˜π”±π”’: Ah, literally rule of three.

-π”˜π”―π”°π”²π”©π”ž: [Ursula looks it up on Wikipedia] Or just cross-multiplication. [typing into a org-mode Babel source block]
+π”˜π”―π”°π”²π”©π”ž: [looking it up on Wikipedia] …or just cross-multiplication. [typing into a org-mode Babel source block]

-crossMult = \a b d -> ((a * d) / b) -- a/b = x/d ... solve for unknown
+crossMult = \a b d -> ((a * d) / b) -- a/b = x/d solve for x

 crossMult 1 15 255